 For free professional development take a look at our webinar training series, Tuesdays for Teachers.
-There are over 30 trainings you can view.
+Teachers can get a certificate for the trainings.

-Chapter 1: The GED Test - A Closer Look
+Chapter 1: The GED[®] Test - A Closer Look

-The GED test was built from the ground up to provide students a test that measures the skills they need to succeed.
-The test focuses on the foundational knowledge and skills needed for college and career readiness; colleges and employers can be confident that students who pass the GED test have the skills to excel on the job or in the classroom.
+The GED[®] test was built from the ground up to provide students a test that measures the skills they need to succeed.
+The test focuses on the foundational knowledge and skills needed for college and career readiness; colleges and employers can be confident that students who pass the GED[®] test have the skills to excel on the job or in the classroom.

-Keep reading to learn more about the GED test, including:
+Keep reading to learn more about the GED® test, including:

-- GED test basics
+- GED[®] test basics

-- GED test benefits
+- GED[®] test benefits

 - What's on the Reasoning Through Language Arts test

 - What's on the Mathematical Reasoning test

 - What's on the Science test

 - What's on the Social Studies test

-GED test basics
+GED® test basics

-- 4 test subjects: Reasoning Through Language Arts (RLA), Mathematical Reasoning, Science, and Social Studies - Students must score at least 145 in all 4 test subjects to earn their GED credential - Students don't have to take all 4 tests at once - Delivered on computer - Available in both English and Spanish - 1 Extended Response question on the RLA test - Offers three passing levels: - GED Passing Score (score of 145-164) - GED College Ready (score of 165-174) - GED College Ready + Credit (score of 175-200) - Passing levels are based on the performance of high school graduates who took the test as part of the standardization and norming study - Scores reported in the Enhanced Score Report, available in student's GED account
+- 4 test subjects: Reasoning Through Language Arts (RLA), Mathematical Reasoning, Science, and Social Studies - Students must score at least 145 in all 4 test subjects to earn their GED[®] credential - Students don't have to take all 4 tests at once - Delivered on computer - Available in U.S. English only - 1 Extended Response question on the RLA test - Passing levels are based on the performance of high school graduates who took the test as part of the standardization and norming study - Scores reported in the Enhanced Score Report, available in student's GED[®] account

-GED test benefits
+GED® test benefits

-- Accommodations are free of charge, such as extra time and a paper test option - Pay-as-you-go pricing allows students to pay for each test subject as they take it in order to spread out the cost of the entire test - Scores are available within one day of taking the test - 100% refund if a test is canceled or rescheduled at least 24 hours before the appointment time - Most students get \$20 off of two retakes per subject through the discounted retake program\
+- Accommodations are free of charge, such as extra time and a paper test option - Pay-as-you-go pricing allows students to pay for each test subject as they take it in order to spread out the cost of the entire test - Scores are available within one day of taking the test - 100% refund if a test is cancelled or rescheduled at least 24 hours before the appointment time